crosire/reshade/include/README.md

 }
 ```

+For more complex examples, see also the built-in add-ons in [source/addon](../source/addon).

 ## Overlays

 It is also supported to add an overlay, which can e.g. be used to display debug information or interact with the user in-application.